Army Excellence: Meet the Units Redefining Maintenance and Supply Standards

 |0

-This work, Army Excellence: Meet the Units Redefining Maintenance and Supply Standards [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Excellence: Meet the Units Redefining Maintenance and Supply Standards, by CPT Jennifer French, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.